WCCO Launches Ad Network & You’re Invited to a “Bloginar”

 I wonder about WCCO, StarTribune, Minnesota Public Radio/Twin Cities Public Television, Internet Broadcasting Systems and other “traditional” news media that have an opportunity unprecedented in the history of mass media: dozens, hundreds, even thousands of potential stringers who have high quality input devices (digital cameras, video, computers) and could be unleashed on local news gathering and content creation.

-Add to that cheap, free and powerful software like Wordpress, Drupal and other open source offerings, and blog networks (e.g., imagine one blog for every city in Minnesota, led by a vetted, trained leader), community news sites and other outlets could be created or aggregated and a much more powerful network of local content — and ads running on all of them — would be available throughout our State.
+Add to that cheap, free and powerful software like WordPress, Drupal and other open source offerings, and blog networks (e.g., imagine one blog for every city in Minnesota, led by a vetted, trained leader), community news sites and other outlets could be created or aggregated and a much more powerful network of local content — and ads running on all of them — would be available throughout our State.

 At a minimum, WCCO needs to “free up” their content and consider embedding discrete, non-annoying advertisements directly into embeddable video feeds, or perhaps have a “player” that has the embedded video with other content, ads and so forth surrounding it.
 Give us encapsulated value vs. some way to link to your site and send our readers/viewers to you, WCCO.